Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 26</h4>
 </p>

-<h4>Observation:</h4> Certainly, the place to look for  cheapers used cars is Washington DC, and the ones not to go for that are: Arkansas,Tennessee, and South Dakota , in that orders.
+<h4>Observation:</h4> Certainly, the place to look for  cheapers used cars is Washington DC, and the ones not to go for that are: Arkansas,Tennessee, and South Dakota , in that order.

 </br>
 </br>